nash911/invoiceqa_landingpage/README.md

   cp .env.local.example .env.local
   # Then edit .env.local and set:
   # SUPABASE_URL
-  # SUPABASE_SERVICE_ROLE_KEY (server-only)
+  # SUPABASE_SERVICE_ROLE_KEY
-  # LEAD_FUNCTION_URL (optional, only needed when hitting staging/prod Cloud Function)
-  # NEXT_PUBLIC_* values (public)
+  # NEXT_PUBLIC_* values
   ```
-- The form posts to the URL defined by `NEXT_PUBLIC_LEAD_ENDPOINT`:
-  - Set it to `/api/dev/lead` for local development (handled by the local Next.js route).
-  - For production deployments, set it to `/api/lead`.
-The proxy route will forward to the Cloud Function defined by `LEAD_FUNCTION_URL`.
+- Run `pnpm dev` and submit the form at `http://localhost:3000` to verify local Supabase writes.

 Important: do not expose secrets
 - Never put the service role key behind a `NEXT_PUBLIC_` prefix.
 - Do not commit `.env.local` (it’s ignored by `.gitignore`).
-- In production, keep secrets exclusively in Firebase Secrets.
-- If a secret is ever committed or shared, rotate it in Supabase and update it in Firebase Secrets and your local `.env.local`.
+- Rotate the service role key in Supabase and update Vercel environment variables if it is ever leaked.